OpenBB-finance/OpenBB/website/content/terminal/faqs/launching.md

 </details>

 <details>
-<summary>Incompatible library version: libtiff.6.dylib requires version 10.0.0 or later, but liblzma.5.dylib provides version 8.0.0</summary>
+<summary mdxType="summary">Incompatible library version: libtiff.6.dylib requires version 10.0.0 or later, but liblzma.5.dylib provides version 8.0.0</summary>

 This issue can be resolved by following the steps below.